-The front passenger air bag status light \Re is located under the climate controls.
+The front passenger air bag status light \ is located near the climate controls.
 The light operates as follows:

-- Unoccupied passenger seat or when other conditions are met as outlined in this section: The k illuminates to indicate that the front passenger air bag is OFF and will not inflate in a crash. - Occupied passenger seat and the passenger meet the conditions outlined in this section: The light is OFF to indicate that the front passenger air bag is operational.
+- Unoccupied passenger's seat: The R is OFF and the front passenger air bag is OFF and will not inflate in a crash. - Passenger's seat occupied by a small adult, child or child restraint as outlined in this section: The illuminates to indicate that the front passenger air bag is OFF and will not inflate in a crash. - Occupied passenger seat and the passenger meet the conditions outlined in this section: The light (%) is OFF to indicate that the front passenger air bag is operational.